Looking after your mental health when starting university

 - Peer pressure: Drink, drugs, and sex.

-- Academic pressure: Increase in workload, different ways of learning, various ways of testing, and learning independently.
+- Academic pressure: Increase in workload, different ways of learning, new ways of testing, and getting used to learning independently.

-- Life after uni: Getting the best grades for better job prospects, where to even find a job, what kind of job, moving back home, never earning enough money t- OH GOD THE STRESS.
+- Life after uni: Getting the best grades for better job prospects, where to even find a job, what kind of job, moving back home, never earning enough money and OH GOD THE STRESS SPIRAL HAS KICKED IN.

 - Student fees: Student Finance, seeking scholarships and grants, budgeting, and that big ol’ debt on your shoulders when you graduate.

-There’s no concrete way to stop a mental health dip from making an appearance, but Rachel has some tips that may help you be kind to your mental health, no matter how you’re doing:
+There’s no concrete way to predict and/or control your mental health when you enter higher education, but Rachel has some tips that’ll help with managing the general stress and anxiety of university life, no matter how you’re doing:

-- Look after your physical health: Yes, Freshers can be full of drinking and kebabs, but try and get a good routine with sleep, water, and decent food-that-doesn’t-make-you-groggy afterwards.
+- Look after your physical health: Yes, freshers year can be full of drinking and greasy kebabs, but you should also try and get a good routine with sleep, water, and some form of fruit and veg.

-- Join societies and take opportunities: Explore hobbies and ‘extracurricular activities’, as your old teachers would say, when you move down to get yourself involved and busy (but don’t wear yourself out).
+- Join societies and take opportunities: Explore hobbies and ‘extracurricular activities’, as your old teachers would say, as soon as you start, to get yourself involved and busy.
+Just be careful not to stretch yourself too thin.

-- Plan visits home: You might not feel like you need one, but putting in plans may subconsciously make you feel more at ease.
+- Plan visits home: You might not feel like you need one, but we promise you will eventually.
+Plus, putting in plans may subconsciously make you feel more at ease.

-- Talk about how you’re feeling more than usual: Not only is this good practice anyway, but it will keep you aware and engaged in how you’re doing.
+- Talk about how you’re feeling more than usual: Not only is this good habit to develop in general, but it’ll also force you to be aware about how you’re doing.

-- Go full steam on self-care: Moving to university can be busy in every way so while it’s good to get stuck in, make sure you take time for yourself too.
+- Go all out on self-care: Moving to university can be busy in literally a million different ways.
+So while it’s good to get stuck in, don’t forget to take time for yourself too.